git

 -

-Fix git push rejected non-fast-forward by running git pull --rebase before pushing.
-The remote has commits your local branch does not have.
+Fix "failed to push some refs" and git push rejected non-fast-forward by running git pull --rebase before pushing.
+The remote branch has commits your local branch does not have.

 -